Trinidad de la Noi

-Trinidad de la Noi Gutierrez (born April 24, 1998) is a Chilean model, TV Host, actress and winner of the contest Elite Model Look International 2012.
+Trinidad de la Noi Gutierrez (born April 24, 1998) is a Chilean model, TV Host, actress and winner of the contest Elite Model Chile 2012.
+She represented Chile at Elite Model Look International 2012 contest, where she finished 1st Runner-Up.

 Life

-Born in Santiago de Chile, she is the daughter of Alberto de la Noi and Carmen Gutierrez, and has a twin brother, Lucas.
+Trinidad de la Noi was born April 24, 1998, in Santiago, Chile, to Alberto de la Noi and Carmen Gutierrez.
+She has a twin brother named Lucas.